Nicomachean Ethics: Books VIII and IX: Friendship

 Book II Aristotle discussed friendship.
 Here Sachs discusses Aristotle's ideas about friendship (philia).

 The treatment of friendship in the Nicomachean Ethics is longer than that of any other topic, and comes just before the conclusion of the whole inquiry.
 Books VIII and IX are continuous, but the break makes the first book focus on friendship as a small version of the political community, in which a bond stronger than justice holds people together, while the second treats it as an expansion of the self, through which all one's powers can approach their highest development.
 Friendship thus provides a bridge between the virtues of character and those of intellect.

 Friendship, says Aristotle, is a virtue, or at any rate it implies virtue.
-And it is necessary for eudaimonia; indeed, if you had everything else but had no genuine friends, life would not be worth living.
+And it is necessary for eudaimonia; indeed, if one had everything else but had no genuine friends, life would not be worth living.
 It is also an important consideration in justice and politics, as friendship is what holds states together.

 Friendship exists when two people each wish for each other's good, and are both aware of this mutual relationship.
 The two sorts of friendship are friends who love each other because (and to the extent that) they are useful or pleasant to each other, and friends who love each other because they are good and virtuous and wish good things for the other for the other's sake.
 The first sort is inferior to the last because of the motive (friendships of utility and pleasure do not regard friends as people, but for what they can offer) and also because they are more fragile (likely to disintegrate if the utility or pleasure goes away).

 Friendships of utility are relationships formed without regard to the other person.
 These friendships are grouped along with family ties and of hospitality to foreigners, types of friendships Aristotle associates with older people.
 Friendships of pleasure are based on fleeting emotions and are more associated with young people.
 While such friends like to be together, such friendships end whenever people no longer enjoy the shared activity, or can no longer participate in it together.

 Friendships based upon what is good are the perfect form of friendship, in which both friends enjoy each other's virtue.
 As long as both friends maintain a virtuous character, the relationship will endure and be pleasant, useful, and good for both parties, since the motive behind it is care for the friend.
 Such relationships are rare, because good people are rare, and bad people do not take pleasure in each other.